WSN-2012/Bundle-Express/README.md

 In particular for the mobile node, the service using discovery mechanism receives and sends bundles to the next point automatically following epidemic routing.
 It can be a mobile unit with installed application within the same network, or a central repository.
 Mobile unit receives service notifications and stores bundles into the phone/SD card memory.
 Bundles are not readable.
 Data in a readable format can be fetched only via a central repository.
 ## Build & Install
 ### Prerequisites
 You will need to have ant to compile this in an easy way.
 To get ant look into how to install it on your platform.
-Eclipse with ADT Plugin (Not mandatory)
+Additionally, there is need to install Eclipse with ADT Plugin (Not mandatory) and use an Android Phone or Emulator with version 3.0 or later (minimum API level 11).
-Android Phone or Emulator with version 3.0 or later (minimum API level 11) The project is also using a storage option in order to store encrypted bundles.
+The project is also using a storage option in order to store encrypted bundles.

 ### Building